EBay: 2000s

 eBay acquired PayPal on October 3, 2002, for $1.4 billion.
 It phased out its Billpoint payment service in January 2003.

 On May 28, 2003, in the case of eBay Inc. v.
 MercExchange, L.L.C., which had implications for the treatment of business method patents, a United States district court jury found eBay guilty of willful patent infringement and ordered the company to pay $35 million in damages after MercExchange accused eBay of infringing on three patents, one of which is used in eBay's "Buy It Now" feature.
 The decision was appealed to the United States Court of Appeals for the Federal Circuit (CAFC).
 The CAFC affirmed the judgment of willful infringement, and reversed the lower court and granted a permanent injunction. eBay appealed the permanent injunction to the Supreme Court of the United States, which on May 15, 2006, found an injunction is not required nor automatic in this or any patent case where guilt has been established.
 The case was sent back to the Virginia district court for consideration of the injunction and a trial on another MercExchange patent.

-In 2003, eBay sought to develop its e-commerce business in China, acquiring the country's leading online auction platform (EachNet) and reaching an 85% market share.
-Within four years, the development of Alibaba's Taobao resulted in eBay's market share in China decreasing to 7.7%.